WorkDisputes Logo

 The tribunal hears evidence and makes a decision.

-• Remedies can include compensation and recommendations.
+• Remedies can include compensation and recommendations based on the employment tribunal cases findings.

 Common questions